polymonster/pmtech/readme.md

 - Editor - Scene, lighting, materials, 3D Volume texture generator and more.

 **Tools / Build Scripts**
-- Models - Convert Collada models, skeletons and animations to binary format.
+- Models - Convert models, skeletons, scenes and animations to binary format.
+(Collada, Obj)
 - Textures - Compression, conversion, mip-map generation and assembly using NVTT.
 - Premake5 - All projects are configured using premake and are IDE agnostic.
 - PMFX - shader reflection info and agnostic hlsl / glsl shaders